Last Updated on October 7, 2022

-You just can’t use any kind of mountain bike and blast off the trails whenever you want.
-Instead, you should invest a lot of money into it and choose the right brands and components so you don’t end up with broken bones.
+You can’t use any mountain bike and blast off the trails whenever you want.
+Instead, you should invest a lot of money into it and choose the right brands and components, so you don’t end up with broken bones.

 So, what is the best mountain bike fit for the trails?
 And what are the things to consider when choosing one?

-That’s what we’ll talk about in this article, as we’ll show you the best bike brands that’ll surely put a smile on your face when you’re out in the trails.
+That’s what we’ll talk about in this article, as we’ll show you the best bike brands that’ll surely put a smile on your face when you’re out on the trails.

-Nukeproof is one of the best picks if you’re looking for a proper mountain bike brand that has an Enduro World Series caliber.
+Nukeproof is one of the best picks if you’re looking for a proper mountain bike brand with an Enduro World Series caliber.

 Introducing the Nukeproof Mega, the brand’s premium enduro bike that’s race-ready and can help you conquer extreme downhills with ease while providing you access to easy uphills.
-This bike has won numerous EWS championships along with Nukeproof elite rider, Sam Hill.
+This bike has won numerous EWS championships and Nukeproof elite rider Sam Hill.

-It is coupled with a Shimano SLX 1×12 drivetrain, SLX brakes, a Nukeproof cockpit, and a DT Swiss E1900 Spline wheelset wrapped with Michelin Wild Enduro tires that are already tubeless-ready.
-It also has a Brand X dropper post so you can easily bring the saddle up or down whenever you want.
+It is coupled with a Shimano SLX 1×12 drivetrain, SLX brakes, a Nukeproof cockpit, and a DT Swiss E1900 Spline wheelset wrapped with Michelin Wild Enduro tires are already tubeless-ready.
+It also has a Brand X dropper post, so you can easily bring the saddle up or down whenever possible.

 - This is built for enduro and downhill riding thanks to its aggressive geometry.
 You can go down steep sections with ease.

 - This is a race-proven bike that has won multiple championships in the Enduro World Series thanks to Nukeproof rider Sam Hill.